SBU-BMI/wsinfer/docs/user_guide.rst

 .. note::

-  The base image :code:`kaczmarj/wsinfer` does not include downloaded models.
-The models will be downloaded automatically but will be lost when the container is stopped.
+  The image :code:`kaczmarj/wsinfer` does not include downloaded models.
+The models are downloaded automatically to `~/.cache` but will be lost when the container is stopped if `~/.cache` is not mounted.

 Apptainer/Singularity
 ^^^^^^^^^^^^^^^^^^^^^